Water Pistols Pattern Design

 Water Pistol Find

-I found a pack of four water pistols in a pound store – they would be ideal for a pattern design.
+This water pistol is from a pack of four I found in Poundland and looked ideal for a pattern design.
 At the time I thought the design would be for children, but after developing ideas they began to look a lot more like Andy Warhol than Andy Pandy.
 The water pistols are very translucent and in four wonderful lurid colours.
 Elephant Squirt Gun is embossed on the side, perhaps they were made in India for an American market?

 Photographing The Squirt Guns